crazyyy/ulaf/wp-content/plugins/contact-form-7-honeypot/readme.txt

 == Frequently Asked Questions ==

 =How do I add hCaptcha to Contact Form 7?=
-Activate the hCaptcha App inside CF7Apps, enter your site keys, error messages, and save settings.
+Activate the hCaptcha App inside CF7 Apps, enter your site keys, error messages, and save settings.
 That’s it.
 Now, you’ll see the hCaptcha tag in your Contact Form 7 form settings.

 =What is Contact Form 7?=
 Contact Form 7 is a long-standing WordPress plugin that lets you build and manage contact forms on your site.
 It supports multiple forms, customization, and various integrations—all without writing any code.